joysn/leetcode/README.md

 848_shifting_letters.py  - We have a string S of lowercase letters, and an integer array shifts.
 Return the final string after all such shifts to S are applied.

+1268_search_suggestions_system.py - Return list of lists of the suggested products after each character of searchWord is typed.